heartstchr/heartstchr.github.io/docs/services/index.md

         description: "I design responsive and visually stunning websites optimized for performance and user experience.
 Whether you need a simple landing page or a complex web application, I have the expertise to bring your vision to life."
     },
     {
-        name: "Consulting and Support",
+        name: "API Development and Integration",
-        code: "ConsultingAndTechnicalAdvisory",
-        description: "Whether you're just starting your project or facing technical challenges, I'm here to provide expert guidance and support.
-I offer consulting services to help you make informed decisions and overcome any obstacles along the way."
-    },
-    {
-        name: "E-commerce Solutions",
-        code: "E-commerceSolutions",
+        code: "APIDevelopmentAndIntegration",
-        description: "I specialize in building robust e-commerce platforms that empower businesses to sell their products and services online effortlessly.
-My solutions are scalable, secure, and packed with advanced features to drive sales and boost customer satisfaction."
+        description: "Need to integrate third-party services or develop custom APIs for your application?
+I specialize in creating RESTful APIs, enabling seamless communication between systems and enhancing your software's functionality"
     },
     {
         name: "Mobile App Development",
         code: "mobileAppDevelopment",